ElizabethClohosey/liri-node-app/README.md

  # LIRI NODE APP

  **_Liri_** is a language interpretation and recognition interface.
 It is being used in the command line to.
 This app uses the Spotify API, OBDB API and Bands In Town API to display information about movies, bands, artists, concerts, and music.
+The user has the option of using four commands (listed below) in conjuntion with specific parameters associated with the commands.
+The Commands are:

+ concert-this

+ spotify-this-song

+ movie-this

+ do-what-it-says

  ## Getting Started